startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     => For combinations, use a binary tree.
 Make the following choice either: CHOOSE ELEMENT.
 DONT CHOOSE ELEMENT.
         Recurse on both cases to get all subsets
     => To get all subsets, count from 0 to 2^n, and use bits to choose elements.
+    => When doing DP, check to see if you are dealing with permutations or combinations type solutions, and adjust your DP CAREFULLY ACCORDING TO THAT -> AKA CHECK COIN CHANGE 2

 2.3) Graphs =>
     Try BFS/DFS/A star search